 21 Ways to Excel at Project Management

-Good Practice: Typically, the first few weeks of a project will consist of a small team of people working on a Project Definition document.
-During the 'Definition', 'Initiation' and 'Planning' stages, questions 1 to 10 should be answered.
+Good Practice: Typically, the first few weeks of the project will consist of a small team of people working on a Project Definition document.
+During the 'Definition,' 'Initiation' and 'Planning' stages, questions 1 to 10 should be answered.

 Projects are divided into six stages: